 The degree of separation between non-violent extremism and terrorism was negligible indeed.
 Preachers all too often actively incited hatred against the West, successfully rallying members of their community, especially young men between the ages of 15-25, around an Islamic supremacist cause that led directly to violence.
 But was this a distinctly modern problem, or did its roots stretch farther back into history?

 Islamism – a modern problem?

-I asked Dr Jasser whether he would make the distinction between recent manifestations of an Islamic-imperialist worldview and similar phenomena in the past, such as the Ottoman Empire.
-Would he agree that politicised Islam is a twentieth/twenty-first century product, a grassroots movement that power-grabbers have exploited to further their aims?
+I asked Dr Jasser if he agreed that politicised Islam is a twentieth/twenty-first century product, a grassroots movement that power-grabbers have exploited to further their aims?

 “There is definitely a twentieth-century component to political Islam, which includes the Muslim Brotherhood in Egypt and the Jamaat-e-Islami or the Deobandi movement in Pakistan, which arose at the same time.

 These were populist, Islamist, viral (if you will), grassroots movements that were a reaction to monarchical, autocratic, military dictatorships.
 These dictatorships, however, practised some form of ‘Sharia’ state themselves.

 I liken the corporate Islamists to a mafia in a large city.
 It may control various neighbourhoods and may dish out drugs to gangs who sell them on street corners.
 But both the viral gang mentality on the streets and the white-collar mafiosos who run the operation behind the scenes are suffering from the same form of corruption.